Medieval Multitudes: Exploring Middle English Texts (PGT) ENGLANG5101

 - Available to Visiting Students: No

-In this Masters course, students will have the opportunity to explore literary texts from the fourteenth century, when English literature exploded into life.
+Medieval literature is a wide and varied field, encompassing such things as (slightly fantastical) histories, romance, saints' lives, and children's literature.
+In this Masters course students will have the opportunity to explore a range of texts from the fourteenth and fifteenth centuries, when English literature exploded into life.
 The texts selected will be contextualised within their cultural and social milieux and will include poetry by Chaucer and his contemporaries.
 The course will engage with current critical themes and concerns, such as authorship, patronage, gender, piety, personal identity, historicism, legend, medievalism, audience and readership.

 10x2hrs session (1hr lecture and 1hr seminar) and 2x2hrs seminar over 10 weeks as scheduled on MyCampus.